ibmresilient/resilient-community-apps/fn_webex/README.md

 ---
 ## Function - Webex: Create Room
-Creates a Webex Room with incident members and adds additional members or teams to the room.
+A function to create a Webex Room from an incident or a task.
+If no participants are added, Webex will create a blank Room.
+If a team has already been created and needs to be assigned to this room, it can be added by specifying the team ID in the team ID field.
+It also has the ability to include all incident or task members and add additonal members to the team or room using the additional attendees field.

 ![screenshot: workflow-create-webex-room ](./doc/screenshots/workflow_create_rooms.png)